AshtonDudley/Scient_Teledyne_Sapera_Image_Processing/README.md

 Execution Details:
 Initiates the grab() function with a predefined camera serial number.
 Implements exception handling to manage errors and ensure clean exits with appropriate exit codes.

+Sapera API documents that will be useful for implmenting the saving of a continous image:

+Sapera LT++ Programmers Guide:

+look in to the following buffer:

+SapBuffer:: TypeContiguous

+Buffers are allocated in Sapera Contiguous Memory, which is one large chunk of non-pageable and non-moveable memory reserved by Sapera at boot time.
+Buffer data is thus contained in a single memory block (not segmented).
+These buffers may be used as source and destination for transfer resources.

+Declare this big buffer as a means of storing the frames:

+SapBuffer:: TypeContiguous

+Buffers are allocated in Sapera Contiguous Memory, which is one large chunk of non-pageable and non-moveable memory reserved by Sapera at boot time.
+Buffer data is thus contained in a single memory block (not segmented).
+These buffers may be used as source and destination for transfer resources.

+Then use the following method to write the frames with an offset:

+SapBuffer::Write

+BOOL Write(UINT64 offset, int numElements, void* pData); BOOL Write(int index, UINT64 offset, int numElements, void* pData);

+Parameters

+offset

+Starting position within the buffer (in pixels)

+numElements

+Number of pixels to write

+pData

+Source memory area for pixel values

+index

+Buffer resource index

+Return Value

+Returns TRUE if successful, FALSE otherwise

+Remarks

+Writes a consecutive series of elements (pixels) to a buffer resource, ignoring line boundaries.

+For 1-bit data buffers, the offset must be a multiple of 8, and the memory area must have at least ((numElements + 7) >> 3) bytes.

+For buffer formats other than 1-bit, the memory area must have a number of bytes of at least numElements times the value returned by the GetBytesPerPixel method.

+If no buffer index is specified, the current index is assumed.

+Writing elements to video memory buffers may be very slow.

+Then use the save method to save the entire buffer.